Ollie

 Pop with your toes to have more straight and better acuracy, not flat footed

-Rotate your front foot anckle and slide it, upwards and towards the nose
+Rotate your front ankle and slide it, upward and toward the nose

-Focus on bringing your front foot up rather than forwards, it will naturally move forward as well
+Focus on bringing your front foot up rather than forward, it will naturally move forward as well

 Find the right timing for the actions of popping with your back foot and sliding with your front foot